-In the case of the Xinjiang import ban is in effect, and now, importers who previously relied on the manufacture of cotton, tomato, or polysilicon products from the region are now left scrambling.
+As of June 2022, the Xinjiang import ban is in effect, and now, importers who previously relied on the manufacture of cotton, tomato, or polysilicon products from the region are left scrambling.
 Whether you’re part of an established corporation or an individual importer, import bans can have a significant impact on your ability to do business.
 So, as an importer, what do you need to know about the Xinjiang import ban?

 Read on to learn more about the specific products being impacted, how the ban will affect your business, and ways that we can help you combat the import ban.

 Do you need immediate assistance related to the Xinjiang import ban?
 We’re here to help.
-You can schedule a 1-on-1 consultation with our Licensed Customs Brokers.
-We’ll answer all of your questions and review your current import program to determine if and how you’ll be affected by the ban
+You can schedule a 1-on-1 consultation with our import specialists.
+We’ll answer all of your questions and review your current import program to determine if and how you’ll be affected by the ban.

 The legislation, known as the Uyghur Forced Labor Prevention Act (UFLPA), was signed by the Biden administration in an effort to combat human rights abuses against Uyghur Muslims and other ethnic minorities in China.
 The human rights violations cited include the detainment of individuals in internment camps, forced labor and forced sterilization.

 The bill, signed in December 2021, bans imports from the Xinjiang Uyghur Autonomous Region (XUAR) and imposes sanctions on those responsible for forced labor.
-The strategy for keeping goods from Xinjiang from being allowed import into the U.S. will be created by the Forced Labor Enforcement Task Force.
+The strategy for keeping goods from Xinjiang from being allowed import into the U.S. was created by the Forced Labor Enforcement Task Force.

-In addition to the import ban, the U.S. Departments of Commerce and Treasury have imposed restrictions on more than 30 Chinese research institutes and tech entities.
+In addition to the import ban, the U.S. Departments of Commerce and Treasury has imposed restrictions on more than 30 Chinese research institutes and tech entities.

 The Forced Labor Enforcement Task Force was created under Section 741 of the United States-Mexico-Canada Agreement Implementation Act.
 The task force is chaired by the Secretary of Homeland Security and is comprised of representatives from several other government agencies.

 Under the UFLPA, the task force must request public comment on how to ensure that goods produced using forced labor do not enter the United States.
-Comments must be solicited by Jan.
+Comments had to be solicited by Jan.
 22 and remain open for 45 days.

-Once the 45 days are up, the task force must hold a public hearing.
-After the hearing, the task force must provide a detailed enforcement strategy.
-This strategy must include:
+Once the 45 days were up, the task force held a public hearing.
+After the hearing, the task force provided a detailed enforcement strategy.
+This strategy includes:

 The import ban affects any goods “mined, produced or manufactured, wholly, or in part” in the Xinjiang region of China.
-Any products manufactured in the region are assumed to be produced using forced labor unless an importer is able to provide “clear and convincing evidence” otherwise.
+Any products manufactured in the region are presumed to have been produced using forced labor unless an importer is able to provide “clear and convincing evidence” otherwise.
 This is known as the “rebuttal process”.

 Among the goods impacted by the import ban, some commodities have been identified as high-priority commodities for enforcement.
 The high-priority products include cotton, tomatoes and polysilicon.